clicknium/clicknium-docs/doc/references/python/java/install.md

 ***def install(self, java_install_path: str = '') -> None***

-Install java extension.
+Install Java extension.

 >**Remarks:**
->- Make sure you have installed java or jre.
+>- Make sure you have installed Java or JRE.

 **Parameters:**
     &emsp;**java_install_path**: str
-        &emsp;&emsp; The java installation path, like "C:\\Program Files\\Java\\jdk-17.0.2\\bin".
+        &emsp;&emsp; The Java installation path, like "C:\\Program Files\\Java\\jdk-17.0.2\\bin".
 The system will try to find it under "Program Files && Program Files (x86)" if this parameter is not specified.

 **Returns:**
     &emsp;None